 Unless you or someone you are very close to has gone through this, it’s nearly impossible to even begin to describe how miserable of an experience this is for the person who experiences it.
 Every single authority figure tells you to doubt your own reality and submit to other toxic pharmaceuticals, and most of your family members and friends side with the authority figure’s interpretation of reality.
 At the same time, you are falling apart and are in the most vulnerable and confused state possible which makes it very difficult to maintain your own reality.

-When I review these cases, I find one of the greatest issues is neurologic damage that subsequently creates psychiatric symptoms is a very common side effect from the more toxic pharmaceuticals.
+When I review these cases, I find one of the greatest issues is neurologic damage subsequently creating psychiatric symptoms as a common side effect from the more toxic pharmaceuticals.
 This creates a cycle of circular logic where the neurologic damage is not recognized, and your psychiatric symptoms are cited as the cause of your entire illness (which is further worsened by the fact being gaslighted is a traumatic experience which will often make one appear “overly emotional”).
-The fact that neurologic damage can frequently cause psychiatric symptoms is fundamental to my medical practice but is not recognized by much of the medical fields, which views these two classifications as entirely separate entities.
+The fact that neurologic damage can frequently cause psychiatric symptoms is fundamental to my own medical practice, but is not recognized by most of the medical field, which instead views these two classifications as entirely separate entities.

 Medical gaslighting is not new either; people pushing poisons will always want to blame the victims so they can stay in business.
 The earliest example I have come across was in the Age of Autism.
 Mercury was one of the most commonly used, and most toxic medications from the early centuries of allopathic medicine.
 A common side effect was severe neuropsychiatric disturbances, which disproportionately affected women.